maxjustships/teleplaylist-bot/README.md

 mongo:8.0-noble # or any other tag
 ```

-1. Configure user and password for this app in your DB
+3. Configure user and password for this app in your DB
-2. Configure .env (see .env.sample)
+4. Configure .env (see .env.sample)
-3. Run commands
+5. Run commands

-### Develop
+### Development

 ```
 docker compose up --watch --build